gardener/etcd-druid/docs/deployment/getting-started-locally/getting-started-locally.md

 > **<u>Note</u>:**
 >
-> * Secret should be deployed in the same namespace as `etcd-druid` deployment.
+> * Secret should be deployed in the same namespace as the `Etcd` resource.
 > * All the values in the data field of the secret YAML should in `base64` encoded format.

 To apply the secret run: